BCWrit/Elasticsearch/README.md

 # Archiviz

+Archiviz is a stack of four plug-ins for Omeka that allow users to:

+1. digitize text documents (via the OCR plugin)
+2. generate tags for important people, places, and things in them (via the Autotagging NLP plugin)
+3. edit and manage those tags (via the Tag Management, or TM plugin)
-Archiviz is a collection of three plug-ins for Omeka that allow users to digitize text documents (OCR), identify important people, places, and things in them (TM or Tag Management), and then visualize and navigate their collection through an interactive knowledge graph showing where these important entities intersect (Archiviz, a modded version of Harvard's Elasticsearch wrapper for Omeka).
+4. visualize and navigate their collection through an interactive knowledge graph showing where these important entities intersect (via Archiviz, a modded version of Harvard's Elasticsearch plugin for Omeka).

 Users install Archiviz in a standard Omeka Classic server, with a few additional necessary dependencies.
 If you've set up an Omeka server, you should be perfectly capable of executing these additional steps.
 If you had help setting up the server, you might want to pull in your helper for this.